ghsyafii/ghsyafii.github.io/blog.md

 <link rel="stylesheet" href="assets/style.css" />

 # NFTs === "bullshit"
 Blockchain is a digital list of transactions that is uneditable and publicly accessible.
 An NFT is a unique entry in that digital list.
-What sort of data does an NFT store?
-We’ll get back to that in a minute.

 If you want to buy an NFT, you must first create a digital wallet and fill it with cryptocurrency bought with actual money.
 After paying, the NFT you just bought will have the following data: